KoryNunn/automage/doc.md

-automage.changeValue // (context, description, type, value, [, timeout, callback]) change value of exactly one matching element with a semantic selector, then blur the focused element automage.blur // (context[, callback]) blur the currently focused element automage.waitFor // (context, description, type[, timeout, callback]) wait for exactly one matching element with a semantic selector, and custom timeout
+automage.changeValue // (context, description, type, value, [, timeout, callback]) change value of exactly one matching element with a semantic selector, then blur the focused element automage.blur // (context[, callback]) blur the currently focused element automage.waitFor // (context, description, type[, timeout, callback]) wait for exactly one matching element with a semantic selector, and custom timeout automage.isMissing // (context, description, type[, timeout, callback]) ensure there are no matching elements with a semantic selector and matching type
 ```